Deaadman/ItemRarities/ROADMAP.md

 # Roadmap

 Welcome to the roadmap for this modification.
-This documents provides a detailed insights as to the possible upcoming additions and features within this modification.
+This document provides a detailed insights as to the possible upcoming additions and features within this modification.

 For what has currently been updated, please refer to the [**Changelog**](CHANGELOG.md).